thalamicseg/hipsthomasdocker/README.md

 - When dealing with large ventricles (such as ADNI and other older subjects data), you can use the big crop option.
 Modify thomast1_hips to add a -B to the commandline argument after -t1 ```docker run -v ${PWD}:${PWD} -w ${PWD} --user $(id -u):$(id -g) --rm -t anagrammarian/thomasmerged bash -c "hipsthomas_csh -i $1 -t1 -B"```
 - 7T MP2RAGE ratio normalized images is scaled from -0.5 to 0.5 sometimes.
 In that case, scale it up to a big integer before using THOMAS.
 You can scale this using ```fslmaths T1.nii.gz -mul -16384 T1s.nii.gz``` for example.
 - Occasionally, the name of the input file can cause some issues, if it starts with a **number**.
 Avoid using numbers as starting for your filenames
-- Denoising the whole image can help if very noise.
+- Denoising can help if very noisy.
 We recommend ```DenoiseImage 3 -i input -o output -n Rician``` of ANTs also accessible within the container (see point 2 for bet above for access)
 - Wrapper scripts need to have exec permissions or won't run.
 Do a ```chmod +x thomas*``` on those before running
 - Make sure ~/bin is in your PATH or call the wrappers explicitly like ~/bin/thomast1_hips
 - Docker needs ~90Gb free space to install properly via building.
 Make sure the partitions have enough free space